-Huawei’s in-display fingerprint sensor features on the new Mate 20 Pro and sister Honor Magic 2 phone following up on its previous patchy integration within the Mate RS (see below).
+Huawei’s in-display fingerprint sensor features on the Mate 20 Pro and sister Honor Magic 2 phone follow up its previous patchy integration within the Mate RS (see below).
 Huawei wasn't the first manufacturer to plump for an in-display fingerprint reader though - see Vivo’s Nex S.

 Optical vs ultrasonic

 The scanners we've seen so far are optical scanners – these use some light to illuminate your finger.
 A tiny camera under the screen takes an image of your finger which is then compared to the stored image.